 “Lucky Guy” is a play by Nora Ephron, writer of “Sleepless in Seattle” and “When Harry Met Sally,” that premiered in 2013, the year after her death.
 It was Ephron’s final work and marked Tom Hanks’s Broadway debut, for which he earned a Theatre World Award.
 It depicts the story of journalist Mike McAlary beginning in 1985 and ending with his death at the age of 41 in 1998.
 The plot covers the high points and tribulations of McAlary’s career as he traverses the clubby atmosphere of the New York City tabloid journalism industry prior to the 24-hour news reporting cycle.
 Tickets are $15 during INSPIRE Arts Week (three days only) for all Lakewood residents, regularly priced $24-$26.

 10 a.m.-3 p.m.

 The Lakewood Historical Society invites you to find out What’s it Worth?
 Appraisers will be available to look at your treasures and answer questions.
-Bring your small, manageable antiques made of wood, fiber, clay or metal, and join those interested in cherished items from the past.
+Bring your small, manageable antiques (jewelry not included) and join those interested in cherished items from the past.
 The Lakewood Historical Society was formed in 1974 to record, preserve and share Lakewood’s history.
 Cost of appraisal is $5 per item.

 FREE!
 The City of Lakewood is excited each year to honor the City’s heritage and its dedicated residents by hosting this free community event.
-This year’s event offers fun for all ages with games, live music, affordable food options and a family-friendly movie under the stars.5-7 p.m.: Games, museum tours and summer fun!7:30-8:30 p.m.: Live music: The Nacho MenDusk (about 9 p.m.): “Raiders of the Lost Ark” (PG)he emotion, the detail?
+This year’s event offers fun for all ages with games, live music, affordable food options and a family-friendly movie under the stars.5-7 p.m.: Games, museum tours and summer fun!7:30-8:30 p.m.: Live music: The Nacho MenDusk (about 9 p.m.): “Raiders of the Lost Ark” (PG)

 FREE!
 Reggae blues and classic rock.